 Education in college brings a lot of hard working on different assignments like paper writing or research work.
 Special writing service can help with that.
-Or vise verse – if you want to help students and earn money for that, then http://findmyessay.com can offer you such an opportunity.
-Although studying in college never will be an easy process, there are pleasant things in it.
+Although studying in college will never be an easy process, there are pleasant things in it.
 For example, college societies, especially when they are secret and maintain some mystery around their activities or proceedings.

 Flat Hat Club

 The original F.H.C.
 Society, that really stood for a secret Latin phrase however is more generally referred to as the Flat Hat Club, it was the 1st collegiate society in the U.S.A, founded in 1750.
 Thomas Jefferson was a member, and the club had a special secret handshake, members met to discuss some day's issues.
 The club disbanded in the American Revolution, and it was in that condition until the 20th century - the group came back, in a little different form.
 It includes 12 undergrad students and 4 professors, though the original had just 6 students.
 The activity of this all-male group is kept secret, although guys are assumed to be altruistic.